andrewbeard/foundry-neon-lords/README.md

 ## Mutations

 Mutations are implemented as Items internally (Foundry Items, which are more generic than just pieces of gear).
 You can roll on the Mutations tables included in the Core Rulez Tables Compendium and the result will be an Item that can be clicked on for additional details and then dragged and dropped onto a character sheet.
-It should then show upo as one of that character's mutations from then on.
+It should then show up as one of that character's mutations from then on.

 ## Hairstyles